The opportunity to meet researchers and become one!

 Who can organise it?

-Organising the European Researchers' Night events is awarded through a competitive call for proposals, with only the best selected for EU support.
+Projects can compete to organise the European Researchers' Night via the submission of an application to a call for proposals, with only the best selected for EU support.
 These calls are managed by the Research Executive Agency (REA).